HeyNV/TradeTwice-Figma-UIUX/README.md

-# TradeTwice-Figma-UI design
+# TradeTwice- UI Design Prototype
-A structured and interactive UI design for a product reselling platform within a college ecosystem.
-Designed in Figma with a focus on clean layouts, intuitive navigation, and user-friendly visuals.
+TradeTwice is a "product reselling platform within a college", designed with a structured UI approach in Figma.
+This project explores UI elements such as layout, typography and buttons